Where should I go for a glacier and wildlife day cruise?

 Day Cruises in Prince William Sound

 Accessed from Whittier, Alaska, 60 miles south of Anchorage, Prince William Sound is shielded from the Gulf of Alaska and has generally calmer waters.
 In fact, one tour company operating a catamaran in the Sound guarantees no seasickness upon a money-back return.
 The appeal of this cruise is mainly glaciers.
 Sea otters, whales, sea birds and seals are often spotted, but it’s the incredible number of glaciers concentrated in the area that are the focus of most cruises in Prince William Sound.
-Major Marine, Phillips Cruises, and Lazy Otter Charters each sail from Whittier
+Major Marine, Phillips Cruises and Tours, and Lazy Otter Charters each sail from Whittier

 Day Cruises in Kenai Fjords National Park